 - Pay special attention to association activities that affect or are affected by the group's work

-- Becomes familiar with the YALSA Strategic Plan
+- Becomes familiar with the YALSA Organizational Plan

 - Keeps up with YALSA news by reading the YALSA eNews and YALS, monitoring the YALSAblog and/or following to association Twitter feed